-- 1. Disconnect the faulty detector zone completely and refit the end-of-line capacitor at the panel.
+- 1. Disconnect the faulty zone circuit completely and refit the end-of-line capacitor at the panel.
 If the fault condition clears this confirms there is a wiring fault. - Refit and double check the wiring and the end-of-line capacitor on the zone.
 Trace the fault with consideration for the type of fault indicated (see above).
-Note: A common short circuit fault is a detector head badly seated in a base which is not making a true connection.
+Note: A common head out fault is a detector head badly seated in a base which is not making a true connection.